 Using Helix requires a membership, but you can use Helix Light without a membership.
 Just navigate to http://grams7enufi7jmdl.onion/helix/light and enter the recipient address (or the address of your identity that you want to send bitcoins to).
 You can add a random delay (which might be a few hours) and ask for more layers of transactions to make your payment more anonymous.

-You can record your helix status ID or the URL if you want to come back later to check your transaction status.
-The fee per transaction is 2.5% and a 0.02 Bitcoin minimum transaction amount.
+You can record your Helix status ID or the URL if you want to come back later to check your transaction status.
+The fee per transaction is 2.5% and a 0.01 Bitcoin minimum transaction amount.

-As a member, Grams allows you to use the regular Helix service, which supposedly differs from Helix Light by handing you coins that have never been used on a dark market before.
-Of course this is difficult to verify, as Grams has no way knowing where the funds come from either.
+If you are a member, Grams allows you to use the regular Helix service, which supposedly differs from Helix Light by handing you coins that have never been used on a dark market before.
+Of course, this is difficult to verify, as Grams has no way knowing where the funds come from, either.
 A membership will cost you 0.01 BTC as an entry fee, although this fee will be applied to your balance.

 Installing and using Joinmarket requires a considerable amount of technical knowledge.
-Despite this, we encourage you to read their guides and try it out because the lower risks and fees are worth climbing the learning curve!
+Despite this, we encourage you to read the guides and try it out, because the lower risks and fees are worth climbing the learning curve!

 Open the page in Tor and create a new wallet.
 The only thing you need to use Sharedcoin is a password.
 Create your password with KeePassX, record the wallet identifier and back up your database.
 If you lose the password, you will lose access to these funds!

 You can find the option Shared Coin under Send Money > Shared Coin.
 Enter the recipient’s address (the address of the identity you want to send money to), select what level of privacy you desire, and make the payment.
 The process will take a while, but you can see the status bar in the window in which you initiate the transaction.